HL7/davinci-crd/input/pagecontent/hooks.md

 </div>

 #### CDS Hooks
-Each CDS Hook corresponds to a point in the workflow/business process within a CRD Client system (e.g. EMR) where a specific type of decision support is relevant.
+Each CDS Hook corresponds to a point in the workflow/business process within a CRD Client system where a specific type of decision support is relevant.
 For example, the `order-select` hook **SHOULD** fire whenever a user of a CRD Client creates a new order or referral.
 In many CRD Clients, the same hook might fire in multiple different workflows.
-(For example, an EMR might have different screens for ordering regular medications vs. vaccinations vs. chemotherapy, not to mention distinct screens for lab orders, imaging orders and referrals.
+(For example, an CRD client might have different screens for ordering regular medications vs. vaccinations vs. chemotherapy, not to mention distinct screens for lab orders, imaging orders and referrals.
 An order-select hook might be initiated from any or all of these screens/workflows.)

 Within this implementation guide, CDS Hooks are used by CRD Clients to perform coverage requirements discovery from CRD Servers used by  patients' payers.
 Six hooks are identified that cover the main situations where coverage requirements discovery is likely to be needed: [appointment-book](#appointment-book), [encounter-start](#encounter-start), [encounter-discharge](#encounter-discharge), [order-dispatch](#order-dispatch), [order-select](#order-select), and [order-sign](#order-sign).
 Payers and respective CRD Servers will vary between patients.
 CRD Clients conforming to this implementation guide **SHALL** be able to determine the correct payer CRD Server to use for each request.

 Not all CRD Clients will support all hook types.
-For example, community EMR systems will not likely support `encounter-discharge`.
+For example, community CRD client systems will not likely support `encounter-discharge`.
 Community pharmacy systems would not likely support `appointment-book`.
 CRD Clients conforming to this implementation guide **SHALL** support at least one of the hooks listed below and **SHOULD** support all that apply to the context of their system.

 Similarly, not all payers will necessarily provide coverage that is relevant to all hook types.
 For example, a payer that only provides drug coverage would be unlikely to have coverage information to return on an `encounter-discharge` event.
 CRD Servers conforming to this implementation guide **SHALL** provide a service for at least one of the hook types listed below and **SHOULD** support all hooks that are relevant to the types of coverage provided by any payers associated with that service.